-Detected VOCs included ethyl benzene, toluene, chlorobenzene, m/p-xylene, o-xylene, naphthalene, 1,1-DCE, 1,2-DCB, and 1,4-DCB.
-Naphthalene and the dichlorobenzene suite were not calibrated for until after commencement of the 1996 sampling program; therefore, soil samples from TerraProbe points 57R-96-07X through 57R-96-12X at 6 feet bgs were not analyzed in the field for these compounds.
+Detected VOCs included ethylbenzene, toluene, chlorobenzene, m/p-xylene, o-xylene, naphthalene, 1,1-dichloroethene (1,1-DCE), 1,2-dichlorobenzene (1,2-DCB), and 1,4-DCB.
+Naphthalene and the DCB suite were not calibrated for until after commencement of the 1996 sampling program; therefore, soil samples from TerraProbe points 57R-96-07X through 57R-96-12X at 6 feet bgs were not analyzed in the field for these compounds.